Exmark Z Turf Equipment Backyard Life

 Tips for Storing Your Lawn Mower Outside

 If you’re storing your lawn mower outside this winter, you’ll want to make sure it’s properly tucked away from the elements.
-Heizer walks you through the lawn mower storage best practices so you know your investment is always cared for.
+Heizer explains there are three main considerations for outdoor lawn mower storage, so you can make sure your investment is always cared for.

 1. Cover Your Mower

 The most effective way to keep your mower covered and cared for is with a great and durable covering.
-There are plenty out there, and it’s important, first and foremost, to ensure its waterproof and thick.
+There are plenty out there, and it’s important, first and foremost, to ensure it’s waterproof and thick.
 If you have an Exmark mower, they have a custom cover that comes in a variety of sizes to keep your mower clean and protected.
-They’re even a great choice for indoor storage.
+And, they’re even a great choice for an additional layer of protection if stored indoors.

 2. Care for Your Tires

-If you have pneumatic tires, it’s crucial to keep them off the cold concrete to extend the longevity of your tires.
-This can be as simple as parking on a piece of carboard.
-You will want to be sure to move the mower around still as this helps to move the pressure and weight and keeps your tires in top shape.
+If you have pneumatic tires, it’s crucial to keep them off the cold concrete to extend their longevity.
+This can be as simple as parking on a piece of cardboard.
+You will want to be sure to occasionally move the mower around, as this helps to evenly distribute the pressure and weight to keep your tires in top shape.

 3. Keep Away the Pests